LubinKerhuel/hugo/content/authors/lubin/_index.md

 I used this dsPIC Target toolbox for my [PhD thesis](https://www.kerhuel.eu/publi/Kerhuel_2009_PhD.pdf) on bio-robotics from 2006 to 2009 on.
 It shorten path from the visual signal processing simulation and control of our [aerial robot](https://www.researchgate.net/profile/Nicolas-Franceschini/publication/261957721/figure/fig11/AS:613971820285953@1523393697097/a-OSCAR-II-like-its-predecessor-OSCAR-I-is-a-tethered-aerial-robot-that-orients-its_W640.jpg) and replaced the original dSPACE platform in our lab.

-The same aproach was then used to develop data fusion algorithm on motion analysis in wearable sports article at [MOVEA](https://www.cea-tech.fr/cea-tech/english/Pages/success-stories/movea.aspx) in 2010-2011.
+The same approach was then used to develop data fusion algorithm on motion analysis in wearable sports article at [MOVEA](https://www.cea-tech.fr/cea-tech/english/Pages/success-stories/movea.aspx) in 2010-2011.

 I joined in 2011 [Microchip Technology](https://www.microchip.com/) to pursue the development of the [MPLAB blockset](https://www.mathworks.com/matlabcentral/fileexchange/71892-mplab-device-blocks-for-simulink).
 The tool target dsPIC and was extended to target:
 - dsPIC A